 Cultivate a culture that includes de-escalation training, expectations, procedures, and policies that are appropriate for the needs of Child placed in shelter; and

-Submit this plan to the Agency annually for approval and amend the plan as needed.
+Submit this plan to the Service Contract Specialist and the Agency’s program manager by July 31st annually for approval and amend the plan as requested by the Agency.

-Develop a Child-specific Crisis Intervention and Stabilization Plan as a component of each Child’s Service Plan.
-Each Crisis Intervention and Stabilization Plan shall:
+Include Child-specific Crisis Intervention and Stabilization planning as a component of each Child’s Service Plan.
+The crisis components of the Service Plan shall:

 Be individualized to the Child’s unique needs and reflect the elements of the Agency-approved Contractor Crisis Intervention and Stabilization Plan; and